benlavender/homelab-docs/guides/Linux/guides/pipewire.md

 WirePlumber is a session and policy manager for for both PipeWire and PulseAudio.
 It is used for managing streams to and from their respective devices and applications.

+On most distributions the `wireplumber` package can be installed to provide this session manager.

+### Configuration:

+For backup purposes the default configuration files are located in `/usr/share/wireplumber/` so do not edit these files directly.
+For system-wide create configuration files in `/etc/wireplumber/` and for user-specific configuration create files in `~/.config/wireplumber/`.